ivyhan3/CPSC-210-Project/README.md

 - As a user, I want to view a list of all the visited campus food places.
 - As a user, I want to view a list of names of all the vegan campus food places.
 - As a user, I want to select a campus food place and leave a comment.
-- As a user, I want to add my favourite campus food place to a list called Favourites.

 ~~~~